 Julian Huppert, a Liberal Democrat MP who sat on the Joint Committee on the Communications Data Bill, has also voiced concerns about the relationship between the Commissioners and the intelligence agencies, calling it "far, far too cosy".
 However, Sir Anthony May, the current Interception of Communications Commissioner, has been described, by one official, as "not instinctively pro-establishment".
-(May was one of the senior judges who ruled against the government when it attempted to redact information regarding MI5 knowledge of the alleged torture of former Guantánamo Bay detainee Binyam Mohamed.
-(May in addition, the Commissioners have no enforcement powers and no direct impact on setting the policy.
+May was one of the senior judges who ruled against the government when it attempted to redact information regarding MI5 knowledge of the alleged torture of former Guantánamo Bay detainee Binyam Mohamed.
+In addition, the Commissioners have no enforcement powers and no direct impact on setting the policy.
 As Sir Malcolm Rifkind says, their roles are "like an accountant looking at a tax return; he doesn't look to see if tax policy is right or wrong".
+The commissioners have no enforcement powers and no direct impact on setting the policy.